Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: functors and decalage

 This is the same as

-and since now the horizontal face maps that with respect to $Y$ were outer face maps, now become inner face maps in $X$, this square is one of the decomposition square axiom pullbacks.
+and since here the vertically drawn maps (which with respect to $Y$ are outer face maps) are inner face maps in $X$, this pullback square is one of the decomposition-space axioms.
 The \culf conditions say that the various $d_\top$ form pullbacks with all active maps in $X$.
-But this follows from the decomposition space axiom for $X$. \end{proof}
+But this follows from the decomposition-space axiom for $X$. \end{proof}